dboddie-canonical-work/disgorged-docs/snapcraft-offline-mode.rst

 The ``-offline`` argument can also be used while connected to the network.
 In its current *experimental* implementation, Snapcraft will re-order the build process to perform an initial download and cache step for the entire snap without requiring a *snapcraft pull* command.

-To learn more about other ways of building snaps with Snapcraft, see `Build options <build-options.md>`__.
+To learn more about other ways of building snaps with Snapcraft, see :ref:`Build options <build-options>`.